 Custom Wood Chairs Finish

 Because every Eustis Chair is made to order, we can build your seating with a variety of hardwood species; some of the most popular choices include beech, cherry, and white oak.
-Each hardwood specie has its own distinct, natural look that distinguishes it from all others.
-There could be a certain hardwood specie whose coloring complements your architecture and design; if so, retaining its natural color is a fine choice.
+Each hardwood species has its own distinct, natural look that distinguishes it from all others.
+There could be a certain hardwood species whose coloring complements your architecture and design; if so, retaining its natural color is a fine choice.

-We offer a handful of standard stain colors for American ash, beech, cherry, red oak, and quartersawn white oak.
+We offer a handful of standard stain colors for American ash, beech, cherry, red oak, and quarter-sawn white oak.
 Each stain color has a different effect on the wood, so we generally send out samples to be review by your facilities or design teams.

 More Options for Custom Wood Chairs

-Thanks to our thirty years in the business, we’ve seen it all and can guide you through the choices available in wood finishing.
-Since Eustis Chairs will last for decades in your club or institution, you’ll want to make sure you like the finish!
+Thanks to over thirty years in the business, we’ve seen it all and can guide you through the choices available in wood finishing.
+Since Eustis Chairs will last for decades in your fine institution, you’ll want to make sure you like your custom wood chair finish.